Charleston Cougars baseball: History

 The College of Charleston baseball team has been a member of NCAA Division I since 1991.
 The Cougars have won six regular season conference titles and two conference tournament championships, one in the Southern Conference (2006) and one in the Colonial Athletic Association (2014).
-The Cougars have appeared in the NCAA Division I Baseball Tournament seven times, most recently in 2015.
-They have advanced to the Super Regional round of the NCAA Tournament twice (2006, 2014), accounting for their deepest postseason run.
+The Cougars have appeared in the NCAA Division I baseball tournament seven times, most recently in 2015.
+They have advanced to the Super Regional round of the NCAA tournament twice (2006, 2014), accounting for their deepest postseason run.
 The Cougars swept the 2006 Lexington Regional and the 2014 Gainesville Regional, before falling to Georgia Tech and Texas Tech, respectively.

 From 2009 until 2015, the Cougars were coached by Monte Lee, a former player for Charleston.
-During Lee's tenure at CofC, the Cougars went 276–145, qualifying for the NCAA Tournament in four of Lee's six seasons.
-Lee coached three players that were drafted in the first five rounds in the MLB Draft: Taylor Clarke (3rd RD, 2015), Carl Wise (4th RD, 2015) and Heath Hembree (5th RD, 2010), who reached the MLB in 2013.
+During Lee's tenure at CofC, the Cougars went 276–145, qualifying for the NCAA tournament in four of Lee's six seasons.
+Lee coached three players that were drafted in the first five rounds in the MLB Draft: Taylor Clarke (3rd RD, 2015), Carl Wise (4th RD, 2015) and Heath Hembree (5th RD, 2010), who reached MLB in 2013.
 Lee left Charleston after the 2015 season to take the same position with the Clemson Tigers.

 In 2017, Chad Holbrook was hired on as head coach after a four year stint with South Carolina.
 Chad was previously recruiter of the year and assistant coach of the year as an assistant coach with South Carolina lead the Gamecocks to the NCAA Super Regionals twice during his tenure as head coach.
 In 2022, the Cougars were the CAA regular season champions for the first time since 2015.

 Charleston has produced 28 college All-Americans and 62 professional players, including Brett Gardner of the New York Yankees.
 From 2004 to 2015, the College of Charleston has the 13th best winning percentage in all of Division I baseball.
 Oliver Marmol, the current manager of the St. Louis Cardinals, is a former Cougar baseball player.